How to Get to Lincoln Financial Field on Matchday

 From AirportPHL Airport Line to Center City, then Broad Street Line to NRGAbout 45-55 minutes with transfer and walk timeRail avoids I-95 event traffic.

-Getting to Lincoln Financial Field by Public Transit
+how to get to Lincoln Financial Field

 Public transit is the most practical matchday choice because Lincoln Financial Field sits beside NRG Station in the South Philadelphia Sports Complex.
 SEPTA, the regional transit provider, runs subway, bus, trolley, Regional Rail, and airport rail service across the city.